Institutional Credit by Exam (Procedure 4.0305)

 - After completing the examination, the exam will be submitted to the appropriate academic department for scoring, if necessary (e.g. non-computer based exams).

 - The academic department will provide the graded exam, credit, and grade to the Registrar’s Office.

-Upon receipt of the documentation indicating completion of the exam, the Office of the Registrar will:
+Upon receipt of the documentation indicating completion of the exam, the Enrollment Services/Registrar’s office will:

 - Post credits with a grade of “P” within 30 days to the student’s academic record if the student successfully passes the exam.

 - Scan the documented Institutional Credit by Exam form into the student’s record.